Iliana Rupert

 Iliana Rupert (born 12 July 2001) is a French professional basketball player for the Golden State Valkyries of the Women’s National Basketball Association and Fenerbahçe of the Turkish Super League.

 Professional career

 Europe

 Rupert signed with Fenerbahçe of the Turkish Super League for the 2025–26 season.

 WNBA

-On 6 December 2024, Rupert was selected as the Golden State Valkyries' pick from the Atlanta Dream's 2024 roster in the WNBA expansion draft.
-Rupert signed her contract with the Valkyries on 16 July 2025.
+On 6 December 2024, Rupert was selected as the Golden State Valkyries' pick from the Atlanta Dream's roster in the 2024 WNBA expansion draft.
+She signed her contract with the Valkyries on 16 July 2025.

+On April 7, 2026, Rupert signed a multi-year contract with the Golden State Valkyries, ahead of the 2026 WNBA season.

 International career

 She represented France at the FIBA Women's EuroBasket 2019.

 Personal life

 Rupert is the daughter of Thierry Rupert, former power forward of the French national team.
 She is of Martiniquais and Moroccan descent.
-Her brother is Rayan Rupert, of the Portland Trail Blazers.
+Her brother is Rayan Rupert, of the Memphis Grizzlies.